arnob-bro/sabiha-collections-website/backend/docs/product_management.md

 ---

-Here is a clean, well-structured version similar to your style, but for the Cloudinary upload module:

----

 ## **Notes for Backend Developers**

-* The Cloudinary configuration relies on environment variables.
+- The Cloudinary configuration relies on environment variables.
 Ensure `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, and `CLOUDINARY_API_SECRET` are correctly defined before the server starts.
-* `uploadBuffer` is designed specifically for *buffer-based uploads* (e.g., from Multer memory storage).
+- `uploadBuffer` is designed specifically for _buffer-based uploads_ (e.g., from Multer memory storage).
 Do not use it with file paths or streams from disk.
-* This module uses `cloudinary.uploader.upload_stream`, which supports transformations and folder organization through the `options` parameter.
+- This module uses `cloudinary.uploader.upload_stream`, which supports transformations and folder organization through the `options` parameter.
 Make sure to pass the required folder name if your Cloudinary setup uses structured folders.
-* Errors during uploads (invalid file, Cloudinary outage, auth failure) will reject the Promise.
+- Errors during uploads (invalid file, Cloudinary outage, auth failure) will reject the Promise.
 Always wrap calls to `uploadBuffer` in `try/catch` inside controllers.
-* `uploadBuffer` returns the full Cloudinary response object, which includes `url`, `secure_url`, `public_id`, and metadata.
+- `uploadBuffer` returns the full Cloudinary response object, which includes `url`, `secure_url`, `public_id`, and metadata.
 Store `public_id` in the database if you plan to update or delete images later.
-* The module currently does **not** validate MIME types.
+- The module currently does **not** validate MIME types.
 It assumes Multer or a custom validator handles file type checks before uploading.
-* If your project requires image transformations (resize, quality optimization, format conversion), pass transformation options through the `options` argument.
+- If your project requires image transformations (resize, quality optimization, format conversion), pass transformation options through the `options` argument.
-* The upload function does not handle large files or video uploads differently.
+- The upload function does not handle large files or video uploads differently.
 Consider increasing request size limits or adding separate handlers for heavy media.

 ---